 Want to save this recipe?

-Why You’ll Love This Pumpkin Whoopie Pies Recipe
+Why You’ll Love These Pumpkin Whoopie Pies

 - Spices: To get that pumpkin spice flavor, you’ll need cinnamon, ginger, and nutmeg.
+You can add a little more or less of each of these as you see fit.

 - Brown Sugar: Brown sugar gives the whoopie pies sweetness and a honeyed warmth.
 Firmly pack the brown sugar into the measuring cup for accuracy.